Distributed Dual Coordinate Ascent in General Tree Networks and Communication Network Effect on Synchronous Machine Learning: Introduction

-\textbf{Notations:} We denote the set of real numbers as $\mathbb{R}$.
+\textbf{Notations:} We denote the set of real numbers as $\R$.
 We use $[k]$ to denote the index set of the coordinates in the $k$-th coordinate block.
-For an index set $Q$, we use $\overline{Q}$ and $|Q|$ to represent the complement and the cardinality of $Q$ respectively.
-We use bold letters to represent vectors.
-If we use an index set as a subscript of a vector (matrix), we refer to the partial vector (partial matrix) over the index set (with columns over the index set).
+For an index set $Q$, $\overline{Q}$ and $|Q|$ are used to represent the complement and the cardinality of $Q$ respectively.
+We use bold letters to represent vectors and matrices.
+If we use an index set as a subscript of a vector (resp. matrix), we refer to the partial vector (resp. partial matrix) over the index set (resp. with columns over the index set).
 The superscript $(t)$ is used to denote the $t$-th iteration.
-For example, $\bm{\alpha}^{(t)}_{[k]}$ represents a partial vector $\bm{\alpha}$ over the $k$-th block coordinate at the $t$-th iteration.
-We use the superscript $\star$ to denote the optimal solution.
+For example, $\balpha^{(t)}_{[k]}$ represents a partial vector $\balpha$ over the $k$-th block coordinate set at the $t$-th iteration.
+We reserve the superscript $\star$ to denote the optimal solution to an optimization problem.